-- Liaise with the auditors of West Sussex County Council Pension Fund, to obtain assurances over the information supplied to the actuary in relation to Crawley Borough Council. - Assess the work of the Pension Fund actuary (Hymans Robertson) including the assumptions they have used. - Review and test the accounting entries and disclosures made within Crawley Borough Council's financial statements in relation to IAS19.
+- Liaise with the auditors of West Sussex County Council Pension Fund, to obtain assurances over the information supplied to the actuary in relation to Crawley Borough Council. - Reviewed the work of PwC as consulting actuary to the NAO, on the Pension Fund actuary, Hymans Robertson; - Assess the work of the Hymans Robertson including the assumptions they have used on both the original valuations and subsequent changes to reflect the impact of the above issues: - Reviewed and test the accounting entries and disclosures made within Crawley Borough Council's financial statements in relation to IAS19. - We note that as at the date of this report, the UK had not yet left the European Union.